 Tenants with symptoms

 Make sure that you inform any other tenants in the property or anyone who will need to access the building if any of the occupants is sick or self-isolating.

 Some landlords have helped tenants by providing cleaning supplies and essentials, particularly if the tenants are living alone and do not have anyone else to ask for these items.

 You should postpone any inspections until the tenant is cleared of the need to isolate.
 Follow the Public Health Agency’s guidance on when and for how long people should isolate.

 There is a higher risk of coronavirus spreading in HMO properties because different households are sharing facilities.
 There is no change to the laws or codes of practice surrounding HMO management, but you should make sure that your tenants understand the risks and the importance of good hygiene.
 You may want to provide extra hygiene equipment, such as sanitiser.

 Dealing with repairs

 You always need to get permission before you enter a tenanted property.
 When you are getting this permission, you should also ask if any of the residents in the property is sick or self-isolating.
-A person should be self-isolating if they have or have been close to a person who has

 You will need to notify your contractors if anyone is self-isolating or symptomatic.
 It will be up to the contractor whether to proceed with the repair, but they should abide by the Public Health Agency’s advice.